k8mil/indigo/_posts/2017-11-16-swift-facade-pattern.md

 Please notice that our facade covers logic associated with `Data` providing and creating a valid `URL` for file destination.
 And because of that, it is super easy to save `UIImage` as `PNG` or `JPEG` using our `ImageSaverFacade`.
 Only thing to do is to pass the correct parameters to facade method.

 Facade design pattern can be used in many cases.
 Facade creates for you a simple gateway to a complicated system.
 By using it you will definitely make your code simpler to understand and read.

+This post was primarly posted on my company [blog](https://brightinventions.pl/blog/swift-facade-pattern/)